coleifer/huey/docs/api.rst

     call to be enqueued for execution by the consumer.

-    Typically your application will only need one Huey instance, but you can have as many as you like -- the only caveat is that one consumer process must be executed for each Huey instance.
+    Typically your application will only need one Huey instance, but you can have as many as you like; the only caveat is that one consumer process must be executed for each Huey instance.

     Example usage: